nonrice/bpick/README.md

 Opening new buffers automatically populates empty slots in the buffer list.
 Deleting a buffer empties its slot, if it was in one.

-The following commands can be mapped to keybinds.

 ### `:BPick`
 Type a number to instantly switch to the buffer.